-Bytes subsequent to the first take G cycles to enter the network, as shown in [4].
-After the first few bytes of the header arrival (shown as a in Fig. 3), the network interface generates a processor interrupt, which runs a receive handler.
+sor interrupt, which runs a receive handler.
 The handler starts up the DMA transfer and then the processor returns to the main thread interrupted by the receive handler.
-During the time the interrupt is taken, message data continues to arrive and is queued in the network input queue.
+During the time the interrupt is taken message data continues to arrive and is queued in the network input queue.

-The DMA engine on the sending node, the wormhole routed network, and the receiving DMA work in parallel as a three stage pipeline to provide nearly minimal end-to-end delivery times.
-This pipelining is demonstrated in both Figs. 3 and 4.
-Because the memory bandwidth on Alewife is nearly twice the network router bandwidth, data is
+The DMA engine on the sending node, the wormhole routed network and the receiving DMA work in parallel as a three stage pipeline to provide nearly minimal end-to-end delivery times.
+This pipelining is demonstrated in both Figures 3 and 2.
+Because the memory bandwidth on Alewife is nearly twice the network router bandwidth, data is transfered to memory faster than it arrives in the input queue.
+For sufficiently long messages (about 1000 bytes) any queue buildup that occurs during the initial interrupt will be drawn down by the time the final byte arrives.